-- (e) Information the workers can use to contact the appropriate healthcare professionals should the workers have concerns that they may be experiencing adverse health effects from hyperbaric exposure; and - f) Procedures and requirements applicable to the employee in the project-specific HOM. - 3.
-Repeat the instruction specified in paragraph (G)(2)(b) of this proposed condition periodically and as necessary (e.g., after making changes to its hyperbaric operations). - 4.
-When conducting training for its hyperbaric workers, make this training available to OSHA personnel and notify the OTPCA at OSHA's National Office and OSHA's nearest affected Area Office before the training takes place.
+(e) Information the workers can use to contact the appropriate healthcare professionals should the workers have concerns that they may be experiencing adverse health effects from hyperbaric exposure; and

+(f) Procedures and requirements applicable to the employee in the project-specific HOM.

+3. Repeat the instruction specified in paragraph (G) of this condition periodically and as necessary (e.g., after making changes to its hyperbaric operations).

+4. When conducting training for its hyperbaric workers, make this training available to OSHA personnel and notify the OTPCA at OSHA's national office and OSHA's Dallas Area Office before the training takes place.

-H. Inspections, Tests, and Accident Prevention
+G. Inspections, Tests, and Accident Prevention

-- 1. McNally would have to initiate and maintain a program of frequent and regular inspections of the TBM's hyperbaric equipment and support systems (such as temperature control, illumination, ventilation, and fireprevention and fire-suppression systems), and hyperbaric work areas, as required under 29 CFR 1926.20(b)(2), including: - (a) Developing a set of checklists to be used by a competent person in conducting weekly inspections of hyperbaric equipment and work areas;
+1. SUNDTJV must initiate and maintain a program of frequent and regular inspections of the TBM's hyperbaric equipment and support systems (such as temperature control, illumination, ventilation, and fireprevention and fire-suppression systems), and hyperbaric work areas, as required under 29 CFR 1926.20(b)(2), including: